ory/ci/changelog/README.md

 - `cd` into its repository
 - run `bash create_changelog.sh` (adjust the path to point to the `create_changelog.sh` file in this repo)

-Run `make` to see all available housekeeping tasks.